Founder Paul Allen

 B-25D-30 Mitchell 43-3318

-Built by North American, to RAF as KL161 - retained in Canada Ex N88972, CF-0GQ.
+Built by North American.
+Assigned to the RAF serial number KL161.
+Retained in Canada, ex-N88972, CF-0GQ.
 Restored by Aero Trader, Chino CA in 1987.
-Airworthy with The Fighter Collection, Duxford, UK and has had its registration number changed to G-BYDR.
+Restored to airworthy condition by The Fighter Collection, Duxford, UK and has had its registration number changed to G-BYDR.
 Purchased summer of 2004 by Vulcan Warbirds and registered N25644 (no longer registered with this number) Registered as N88972 to Historic Flight Foundation.